fieldtrip/website/tutorial/timefrequencyanalysis.md

 Note the boundary effects for lower frequencies (the white time frequency points in the plot).
 There is no power value calculated for these time frequency points.
 The power value is assigned to the middle time point in the time window.
 For example for 2 Hz the time window has a length of 3.5 sec (1/2 * 7 cycles = 3.5 sec), this does not fit in the 3 sec window that is preprocessed and therefore there is no data point here.
 For 5 Hz the window has a length of 1.4 sec (1/5 * 7 cycles = 1.4 sec).
 We preprocessed data between t = -1 sec and t = 2 sec so the first power value is assigned to t= -0.3 (since -1 + (0.5 * 1.4) = -0.3).
 Because of these boundary effects it is important to apply **[ft_freqanalysis ](/reference/ft_freqanalysis )** to a larger time window to get all the time frequency points for your time window of interest.

-If you would like to learn more about plotting of time-frequency representations,  please see the [#Visualization](#Visualization) section.
+If you would like to learn more about plotting of time-frequency representations,  please see the [visualization](#Visualization) section.

 #### Exercise 3